Information for Candidates

 Prospective candidates for local government office must be nominated by at least two eligible electors from the election area where the person is seeking election.
 Local governments may require 10 or as many as 25 nominators for each prospective candidate, in their election bylaw.

-Nomination packages are now available at Municipal Hall located at 13211 Henry Ave, Summerland.
+Nomination packages will be available in July 2022 at Municipal Hall located at 13211 Henry Ave, Summerland.

 The completed documents must be submitted back to the local Chief Election Officer by the end of the nomination period.